Three Mile Island Nuclear Generating Station: Closure

-Photo of one of Three Mile Island's cooling towers during its final minutes in operation.

 On June 20, 2017, Exelon Generation, the owners of Three Mile Island's Unit 1, sent to the Nuclear Regulatory Commission a formal notice of its intention to shut down the plant on September 30, 2019, unless the Pennsylvania legislature rescued the nuclear industry, which was struggling to compete as newfound natural gas resources drove down electricity prices.
 Exelon Generation's Senior Vice President Bryan Hanson noted that once Three Mile Island was closed, it could never be reopened for use again.
 Hanson explicitly stated the reason for the shutdown is because of the unprofitability of Unit 1.
 Unit 1 has lost the company over $300 million over the last half-decade despite it being one of Exelon's best-performing power plants.

 About 70 state legislators signed the industry-inspired Nuclear Caucus but made no financial commitments.

 In April 2019, Exelon stated it would cost $1.2 billion over nearly 60 years to completely decommission Unit 1.
 Unit 1 closed on September 20, 2019.

 In 2022, Unit 1 was transferred to Constellation Energy following separation from Exelon.
 Unit 2 was also transferred to TriArtisan ES Partners, LLC – following their acquisition of EnergySolutions.

 Decommissioning

-In 2023, TMI-2 Solutions begun active cleanup of the reactor site.
+In 2023, TMI-2 Solutions began active cleanup of the reactor site.
 A temporary building is planned to contain radioactive materials before being shipped to a disposal area.
 Remotely operated equipment is planned to take a large part in decommissioning due to radioactivity concerns.
-Originally TMI-2 Solutions planned to finish decommissioning in 2037, but is now projected to finish by 2052.
+Originally TMI-2 Solutions planned to finish decommissioning in 2037, but as of 2023 that is projected to be completed by 2052.

 Following the TMI-2 accident in 1979, approximately 99% of the fuel and damaged core debris was removed from the reactor vessel and associated systems and shipped to the Idaho National Laboratory near Idaho Falls, Idaho.
 Since 1993, when the initial cleanup of the plant was completed, TMI-2 has been in a condition known as Post Defueling Monitored Storage (PDMS) and is under constant monitoring to ensure the plant's safety and stability.
-The remaining 1% of residual fuel that still remains at the site is planned to be removed by 2029.
+The remaining 1% of residual fuel at the site is planned to be removed by 2029.

-The cost of decommissioning a closed nuclear reactor and related structures at Three Mile Island is estimated at $918 million.
+The cost of decommissioning a closed nuclear reactor and related structures at Three Mile Island had been estimated at $918 million, as per a report published in 2013.